openedx/edx-django-utils/edx_django_utils/plugins/README.rst

   long-term maintenance of a system, dependencies should go from low-level modules/details to higher level ones.

-See ADR where it was `decided to move this plugin capability`_ from edx-platform to edx-django-utils.
+.. note:: This plugin capability originally existed in edx-platform.
+See the `decision (ADR) for moving this to edx-django-utils`_.

-.. _decided to move this plugin capability: https://github.com/edx/edx-django-utils/blob/master/docs/decisions/0002-extract-plugins-infrastructure-from-edx-platform.rst
+.. _decision (ADR) for moving this to edx-django-utils: https://github.com/edx/edx-django-utils/blob/master/docs/decisions/0002-extract-plugins-infrastructure-from-edx-platform.rst

 Enable Plugins in an IDA
 ------------------------